helidon-io/helidon/DEV-GUIDELINES.md

 <a id="rule-0-3"></a>**Rule 0.3 — Preserve removed rules.** When removing a rule, keep its identifier and anchor in place
 with the text `Removed.
 This identifier is reserved.` An optional note may identify replacement rules.

+<a id="rule-0-4"></a>**Rule 0.4 — Treat repository checks as guidelines.** A failure from the repository-configured
+Checkstyle or copyright validation is a guideline violation even when this document does not enumerate the underlying requirement.

+<a id="general-coding-rules"></a>
 <a id="chapter-1"></a>
 ## 1. General coding rules